nbardy/SynesthesiaLisp/Readme.md

 ### Features:
-LLM first, strings are by default sent to the server Easy support for images with `let-image`
+- LLM first, strings are by default sent to the server
-String Interpolation with new types:
+- String Interpolation with a new type:
-	"GenResult" instead of string allows you to use either the llm result or gg String interpolation with optional (:full)
+	{gen_resul} or {gen_result:fill} to include the query for the generation result
-It adopts a modern lisp syntax mostly inherited from Clojure
+- Adopts a modern lisp syntax mostly inherited from Clojure(Works with CLJ syntax highlighting and with co-pilot as a result)

 Image by default, no extra code required to chain your images around